kaarthis/Projects/prd/upgrades/0005-health-aware-upgrades.md

 - Document the ClusterHealth CR schema to enable any system (controllers, operators, external tools) to write health assessments

 ### Non-Goals
-- No fleet-level multi-cluster orchestration or sequencing logic
-- No automated traffic shifting or full blue/green traffic management (health monitoring only, not traffic control)
 - No application auto-remediation (system only pauses or rolls back upgrades)
-- No automated health criteria generation (users define their own SLOs and thresholds)
 - No guarantee of rollback for control plane upgrades (abort-only by design)
-- No custom business workflow engine (decisions limited to proceed/hold/abort/rollback based on health status)

 ## Customers and Business Impact